Mr-Dheer/Face-Mask-Detection-Application/README.md

 - Python 3.x
 - OpenCV
-- TensorFlow
-- Keras
 - Numpy
+- Pandas
 - Scikit-learn

 ## **Model**
-The model used in this application was trained by the developer on a custom dataset of images using the RandomForestClassifier algorithm.
+The model used in this application was trained  on a custom dataset of images of my own using the RandomForestClassifier algorithm.
 The algorithm was chosen for its accuracy and robustness in real-world settings.

 ## **Purpose**
 The purpose of this application is to serve as an efficient tool to enforce mask-wearing regulations and help promote public health and safety.

+## **Limitation**
+The current limitations of this project include its inability to work on images of other individuals other than me.
+However, the future scope of the project includes expanding its capabilities to work on all  individuals, as well as implementing neural networks to further improve its accuracy and performance.

 ## **Contributions**
 Contributions to this project are welcome.
 If you want to contribute, please fork the repository and create a pull request with your changes.